capecchi/capecchi.github.io/_posts/2017-04-25-4D-visualization-time-series.md

 <a href="#project">The Project</a>
 <a href="#visualization">4D Visualization of Data</a>

-I recently completed a project for an Upwork client optimizing parameters in a time-series analysis.
+Back when I was doing gig work, I completed a project for an Upwork client optimizing parameters in a time-series analysis.
 I thought both the project itself and the subsequent task of communicating the results through visuals presented some interesting material, and so I wanted to briefly mention a few things here.

 <h2 id="project">The Project</h2>